Applications for Trimester 1 2021 open 31 August 2020.

 - you must maintain ongoing residency in a regional area for the duration of the scholarship.
 If you are successful you will be asked to provide evidence of your home location eg. utilities' bills, rates, rental notice etc.

-- cannot be held concurrently with another scholarship.
+- this scholarship cannot be held concurrently with another scholarship.

 As part of the application process, you will also be required to upload current supporting documentation.